 The Irma Baker Lyons Adoption Center was built in 2011, and has the ability to house up to 95 dogs and 175 cats.
 Up until our furry residents find loving homes, staff and volunteers provide them with quality care and enrichment daily.

-Once you know who you want to adopt, ask a staff member for an adoption application to complete.
-This application is to help us learn a little more about the lifestyle your new pet would have so we can ensure they are a good fit for your home!
+Once you have met the pet you would like to adopt, you will be asked to complete an adoption application.
+This application is to help us learn a little more about the lifestyle your new pet would have so we can ensure they are a good fit for your home.
+Applications are typically approved same-day, however we may accept multiple applications on animals with high-interest, medical needs, or other extenuating circumstances.

-After your application is approved, staff will go over our adoption contract, medical records, and microchip details for your newly adopted pet.
-Please be sure to bring your photo ID!
+After your application is approved, staff will go over our adoption contract, medical records, and microchip details for your newly adopted pet and collect payment.
+All newly adopted pets leaving the building must be properly contained.
+Temporary leashes and cat boxes are available for purchase.
+We recommend adopters have a free day to help transition their new pet into the home environment.

 Our adoption fee structure is based on a variety of factors including age, size, temperament, and length of stay.
 This variable fee structure allows us to ensure financial security for companions in need of severe medical or behavioral care.
 Each animal's adoption fee is located under their individual profile.